 Data Factory can also use Azure AD to authenticate to Azure Synapse, by using a service principal or Managed Service Identity (MSI).
 For simplicity, the example deployment uses SQL Server authentication.

 In Azure Data Factory, a pipeline is a logical grouping of activities used to coordinate a task — in this case, loading and transforming data into Azure Synapse.

-This reference architecture defines a master pipeline that runs a sequence of child pipelines.
+This reference architecture defines a parent pipeline that runs a sequence of child pipelines.
 Each child pipeline loads data into one or more data warehouse tables.

 When you run an automated ETL or ELT process, it's most efficient to load only the data that changed since the previous run.
 This is called an incremental load, as opposed to a full load that loads all the data.
 To perform an incremental load, you need a way to identify which data has changed.
 The most common approach is to use a high water mark value, which means tracking the latest value of some column in the source table, either a datetime column or a unique integer column.